openvinotoolkit/openvino/docs/install_guides/installing-openvino-pip.md

    python -c "from openvino.runtime import Core; print(Core().available_devices)"

 If installation was successful, you will see the list of available devices.

 Congratulations!
-You have finished installing OpenVINO Runtime.
+You've just Installed OpenVINO!
+For some use cases you may still need to install additional components.
+Check the :doc:`list of additional configurations <openvino_docs_install_guides_configurations_header>` to see if your case needs any of them.

 What's Next?